cansyl/CROssBAR/COVID-19_KGs/README.md

 **1. COVID-19 related genes/proteins and PPIs:**
 - COVID-19 related genes/proteins and their interactions were retrieved from the IntAct database’s COVID-19 dataset, which contain 3,119 gene/protein and metabolite nodes from various organisms and 7,706 edges.
+- PPI data of COVID-19 associated proteins in the UniProt COVID-19 portal were also retrieved from IntAct database and concatenated to the IntAct’s COVID-19 dataset.
 - Nodes were filtered so that only reviewed protein nodes from human, SARS-CoV, and SARS-CoV-2 (exceptional unreviewed protein entry, ORF10 (accession: A0A663DJA2)) organisms were included.
 - Edges were filtered based on ppi confidence score so that;
   -	edges between host proteins and SARS-CoV and/or SARS-CoV-2 proteins with confidence score less than 0.35, and